Email FacebookTwitterMenu burgerClose thin

 10. Totten Trusts

 A Totten trust, also known as a payable-on-death account, lets you put money into a bank account or other security.
-When you die, the money that you’ve set aside is passes to the named beneficiary of the account.
+When you die, the money that you’ve set aside is passed to the named beneficiary of the account.

 Bottom Line